Lingxuan-Ye/thus-saith/README.md

 ## Configuration

-Configuration files are loaded in the following order (or their equivalent paths in Windows):
+You can create a configuration file in the following locations (or their equivalent paths on Windows):

 1. `$PWD/thus-saith.toml`
 2. `$HOME/.thus-saith.toml`
 3. `$XDG_CONFIG_HOME/thus-saith/config.toml`

-If none of these exists, the default configuration will be used.

-Refer to the [default configuration file](./config/default.toml) for more details.
+If none of these files exist, don't worry, the [default configuration](./config/default.toml) will be used.
+Refer to this file for more details.

 ## Examples